ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 Sam: *“The opportunity you get at Ordina to learn from experienced developers is something you can't miss.
         The Ordina Kickstarter Traject is the perfect example of how it should be.
         You're presented some of the newest technologies from really kind, helpful and experienced developers.
-        It's the perfect program to get you started in your career as front or backend developer or even full stack developer!“*
+        It's the perfect program to get you started in your career as developer!“*

 Dries: *“As a backend developer with a few years experience I followed the program to see where I had gaps in my knowledge.
 It appears that I did!
          But thanks to the great atmosphere and experienced teachers, I was able to fill those gaps.
 The sessions were very interactive